Craig Calhoun: International teaching and honors

 In addition to his academic appointments in the United States and the United Kingdom, Calhoun has taught and lectured at universities across the globe.
 His visiting roles have included appointments at the Beijing Foreign Studies University, the Ecole des Hautes Etudes en Sciences Sociales (EHESS) in Paris, University of Asmara in Eritrea, University of Khartoum in Sudan, University of Oslo, and the University of Oxford.
+Chalhoun was a Fellow at the Swedish Collegium for Advanced Study in the Spring of 1994.

 In 2000, Calhoun was appointed Benjamin Meaker Distinguished Visiting Professor at the University of Bristol.
 He was awarded an honorary doctorate by La Trobe University in Melbourne in 2005, and another by Erasmus University Rotterdam, in 2013 in recognition of his contributions to global sociology and public scholarship.

 In 2019, he received the Sigillum Magnum from the University of Bologna, one of the highest honors the university confers on scholars who have made distinguished contributions to academia and public life.

 From 2011 to 2021, he held the honorary chair Cosmopolitisme et Solidarité at the Maison de Sciences de L'Homme in Paris.
 He also served as a Faculty Fellow at Yale University's Center for Cultural Sociology since 2004 and held affiliations with institutions including the Technical University of Munich, Humboldt University of Berlin, and the University of Oslo.

 Calhoun was elected to the American Philosophical Society in 2012, and in 2015 became a Fellow of both the British Academy (FBA) and the Academy of Social Sciences (FAcSS).
 He is also a Fellow of the New York Institute for the Humanities.